NiChrosia/mandelbrot-viewer/readme.md

 # Mandelbrot viewer

 To run, call `nim r main.nim` while in the directory.
-This will run the file using Nim.
-This does require installing Nim.
+This requires installing Nim, which can be done at https://nim-lang.org/.

 ## Controls